 Upon baptism every Christian enters into a life-long process of transformation into the image of Christ through the power of the Holy Spirit.
 The primary means of this transformation is our regular participation in the Holy Eucharist, where Christ Himself feeds us.
 In addition, at Holy Cross we provide many other avenues for the Holy Spirit to work in our daily lives:

 Morning and Evening Prayer from the Book of Common Prayer are hallmarks of the Anglican spiritual tradition.
 Through these services of psalmody, Scripture reading, and ancient prayers, Christians become saturated in God’s Word and learn how to pray with the Universal Church.

-In this audio tutorial, Fr.
-Myles explains how to pray the Daily Offices.
+In this audio tutorial, a priest explains how to pray the Daily Offices.

 Adult Anglican Formation Class

 This class is for adults that are new to the Anglican tradition.
 We cover the history, doctrine, and worship of the Anglican church, as well as an overview of Scripture and spiritual disciplines.
 The class meets throughout the year as needed and fulfills the requirement for adults to be baptized and/or confirmed.

 Each Sunday at 9:15 AM, we gather in the parish hall for an in-depth time of study and discussion.
 Topics include Bible passages, theology, spiritual disciplines, and Christian living.

 During the seasons of Advent and Lent, we host a Bible study after each Wednesday evening Holy Eucharist.
 A free dinner is also provided.
 See our calendar for more details.